Profiler

 2. Click the **Profile** tab.

-3. Click **Generate a new profile**.
+3. Click **Generate a new profile** and select a run option.

 4. Wait for the profile to complete, or navigate away and return later.